The Cool Benefits of Vinyl Roofing Membranes

-Thermoplastic polyvinyl chloride (PVC) membrane roofing, also known as vinyl roofing, is the high performing, low slope roofing solution.
-PVC membranes’ inherent strength, waterproofing ability and fire-resistance make them a durable cool roofing material.
-Their long life cycle – and the associated lower energy consumption to both produce the raw material and process it into useful products – is a significant factor in their sustainability as a building product.
-Thermoplastic white roofs have proven performance in all climates.
-They have protected and kept buildings cool in climates around the world for decades.
-Get the facts – bust the cool roofing myths.
+Thermoplastic polyvinyl chloride (PVC or vinyl) membrane roofing is the high performing, low slope roofing solution.
+PVC membranes’ inherent strength, waterproofing ability and fire resistance make them a durable cool roofing material.
+Vinyl’s long life cycle – and the associated lower energy consumption to produce the raw material and process it into useful products – is a significant factor in its sustainability as a commercial building product.

 PVC roofing membranes can stand up to some of the toughest stresses and have been proven to support and protect roofs throughout the world.
 Learn more about this durable, high-performance low-slope roofing solution »

 Roofs made of PVC roofing membrane contribute significantly to achieving two major objectives of green building programs – the reduction of both building cooling loads and the urban heat island effect.
 See why PVC membranes are the sustainable choice among commercial roofing systems »